 Weight: 24.7 lbs

-Power consumption is 20 Watts, measured with the computer is booted to the desktop.
-With all 4 cores at 100% load, the computer consumes 35 Watts.
-This computer consumes 1 Watt if it's plugged in, but switched off.
+Power consumption is 30 Watts, measured with the computer is booted to the desktop.
+In use, the computer can consume about 70 watts.
+This computer consumes less than 1 Watt if it's plugged in, but switched off.

 The disk is partitioned to provide a large space for Windows, some space for ArcaOS, and exchange drive and date drive.